You may also enjoy my Invisible Illness ‘PoNETry’ – click here

 Hey, I’m also active on Facebook.
 Like my page for even more news.

 When I was diagnosed with metastatic Neuroendocrine Cancer on 26 July 2010, I just wanted them to hurry up and fix my body so I could get back to normal.
-That’s what happens to cancer patients with distant metastases is it not?
-My expectations of what should happen turned out to be wildly inaccurate and in hindsight, I was also wildly naive.
-You see, with Neuroendocrine Cancer, particularly well-differentiated, low or medium grade tumours, it sometimes doesn’t work as fast as you would think.
+My expectations of speed turned out to be wildly inaccurate and in hindsight, I was also wildly naive.
+You see, with Neuroendocrine Cancer, particularly well-differentiated, low or medium grade tumours, it sometimes doesn’t work as fast as you would think and there are good reasons for that.

 Here’s a very short video discussing this during a patient video shoot: Click here.